PiwikPRO/tracking-base-library/CONTRIBUTION.md

 We use [TypeScript](https://www.typescriptlang.org/) for type checking, [ESLint](https://eslint.org/) with [Prettier](https://prettier.io/) for linting and formatting the code, and [Jest](https://jestjs.io/) for testing.

-### CI

-Our CI verifies that the formatting is correct, tests are passing, documentation is up to date when a PR is opened.

 ### Sending a pull request

 > **Working on your first pull request?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).